You're tuned to the most listened-to radio talk show in America.

 You can't do that.

-It's not only demoralizing the troops, but the people in the neighborhoods, it may it sends them a message that law enforcement isn't credible, people are going after me.
+It's not only demoralizing to troops, but the people in the neighborhoods, it sends them a message that law enforcement is incredible.

-I think I'll go with the Mahdi army, or I think I'll go with the criminal gang, or I think I'll go with some Saddam rejectionists because those guys got guns and they can protect me.
+I think I'll go with the Mahdi army, or I think I'll go with a criminal gang, or I think I'll go with some Saddam rejectionists because those guys got guns and they can protect me.

-Those are the choices people were forced to make because the law enforcement wasn't working, so you've got to make the law enforcement effective.
+Those are the choices people were forced to make because the law enforcement wasn't working.

-Gotta keep in mind how this one works, which is the Iraqis got to send the troops first.
+You've got to keep in mind how this one works, which is the Iraqis got to send the troops first.

-And there's the possibility of of supplementary forces from time to time coming in to do special missions.
+And there's the possibility of supplementary forces from time to time coming in to do special missions.

-The point here is that you may have 70,000, 80,000 forces within Baghdad proper to deal with the business of of building peace there.
+The point here is that you may have 70,000, 80,000 forces within Baghdad proper to deal with the business of building peace there.

 That's a pretty credible and sizable force.

-You've got an Iraqi brigade, that's 3,000 or more in each of nine districts.
+You've got an Iraqi brigade, that's 3,000 or more, in each of nine districts.

-You got a U.S. battalion, 600 or so, that are working with them, and they're there 24-7.
+You've got a U.S. battalion, 600 or so, that are working with them, and they're there 24-7.

-They're going door to door building confidence, but they're also going door to door if they have to, going after the bad guys.
+They're going door-to-door, building confidence, but they're also going door-to-door if they have to, going after the bad guys.

 The president asked the military guys.